Igor-Puzhai/cars-nestjs/README.md

 delete car by id

 POST /cars/remove-old-owners-apply-discount
-trigger to apply discounts and remove owners
+trigger to apply discount and remove owners

 ## Concerns
-there is no manufacturers API, to add a car you need to use an existing manufacturerId
+- there is no manufacturers API, to add a car you need to use an existing manufacturerId
+- trigger for applying discount and removing old owners - should this be split into separate triggers/routes? if it's a single trigger, naming it clearly is a challenge.

 ## Questions
-spec says siret is a number, but internet says it may contain letters
+spec says siret is a number, but wikpedia says it may contain letters https://en.wikipedia.org/wiki/SIRET_code

+## Tests
+added basic tests coverage of cars service